Easy Homemade Frozen Strawberry Pineapple Dog Treats

 • 1/2 cup plain Greek yogurt

-Tips for Making Frozen Treats for Dogs
+Tips for Making Frozen Dog Treats

 Empty paw and bone shaped silicone molds on a cookie sheeet.